 It remains a major challenge to develop a facile method to prepare non-noble metal electrocatalysts with high activity and durability to drive the sluggish oxygen reduction reaction (ORR) for proton exchange membrane fuel cells (PEMFCs).
-Herein, a highly efficient bimetallic Zn/Fe@N-doped hierarchical porous carbon (Zn/Fe-N-C) catalyst derived from ZIF-8 and hemin (host-guest) was firstly reported by one-step thermal treatment.
-The spatial separation of Fe2+ by using hemin guest in ZIF-8 framework and its unique hydrocarbon branched chain form rich Fe-Nx active sites, and the evaporation of Zn2+ generates highly porous structure in the Zn/Fe-N-C catalysts.
-Benefitting from this unique structure and composition, the resultant Zn/Fe2-N-C catalyst exhibits excellent ORR activity in both 0.1 M KOH media (onset potential, Eonset = 1.08 V and half-wave potential, E1/2 = 0.86 V vs RHE) and 0.5 M H2SO4 media (Eonset = 1.04 V and E1/2 = 0.81 V), which is even comparable to the commercial Pt/C catalyst and ranks among the top of reported electrocatalysts.
-In addition, it also has outstanding long-term durability as well as good methanol resistance, much better than Pt/C in both acidic and alkaline media, which makes it one of the best non-noble alternatives of Pt-based catalysts for ORR electrocatalysis.
-This work highlights the potential to rational design and fabricate high performance ORR catalysts for the fuel cell applications.
+Herein, a highly efficient bimetallic Zn/Fe@N-doped hierarchical porous carbon (Zn/Fe–N–C) catalyst derived from ZIF-8 and hemin (host–guest) was firstly reported by one-step thermal treatment.
+Fe2+ spatially separated by using the hemin guest in the ZIF-8 framework and hydrocarbon-branched chains form rich Fe–Nx active sites, and the evaporation of Zn2+ generates a highly porous structure in the Zn/Fe–N–C catalysts.
+Benefitting from this unique structure and composition, the resulting Zn/Fe2–N–C catalyst exhibits excellent ORR activities in both 0.1 M KOH (onset potential, Eonset = 1.08 V, and half-wave potential, E1/2 = 0.86 V vs. RHE) and 0.5 M H2SO4 media (Eonset = 1.04 V and E1/2 = 0.81 V), which are even comparable to those of the commercial Pt/C catalyst, and ranks among the top reported electrocatalysts.
+In addition, it also has outstanding long-term durability and good methanol resistance, much better than those of Pt/C in both acidic and alkaline media, which makes it one of the best non-noble alternatives of Pt-based catalysts for ORR electrocatalysis.
+This work highlights the potential to rationally design and fabricate high-performance ORR catalysts for fuel cell applications.

 - This article is part of the themed collection: Journal of Materials Chemistry A HOT Papers